ray-project/ray/doc/source/actors.rst

 How-to: Using Actors
 ====================

 An actor is essentially a stateful worker (or a service).
 When a new actor is instantiated, a new worker is created, and methods of the actor are scheduled on that specific worker and can access and mutate the state of that worker.

 Creating an actor
 -----------------

-You can convert a standard python class into an Actor class as follows:
+You can convert a standard Python class into a Ray actor class as follows:

 .. code-block:: python